Hamjadidris/capacitor-pedometer/README.md

 checkAvailability() => Promise<AvailabilityResult>
 ```

 Checks if Health API is available.
-If available will return `AVAILABLE` otherwise it will return UNAVAILABLE or NOTINSTALLED.
+If available will return `AVAILABLE` otherwise it will return `UNAVAILABLE` or `NOTINSTALLED` if user is on android and hasn't intalled Health Connect.

 **Returns:** <code>Promise&lt;<a href="#availabilityresult">AvailabilityResult</a>&gt;</code>